labrynx/error-enhanced/README.md

 - **Methods:**
   - `filterUnused()`: Removes all properties that are null, undefined, or empty.

-### JsonSerializer
+### Serializers

-- Utility to serialize the object into a JSON string.
+- Utility to serialize the object into a JSON, CSV, XML and YAML string.

 - **Methods:**
+  - `toJSON()`: Serializes the object to a JSON string.
+  - `toCSV()`: Serializes the object to a CSV string.
+  - `toXML()`: Serializes the object to a XML string.
-  - `toJson()`: Serializes the object to a JSON string, filters out properties that are null, undefined, or empty.
+  - `toYAML()`: Serializes the object to a YAML string.

+> Note: If used combined FilterHelper and Serializers it filters out properties that are null, undefined, or empty and serializes to a new object.

 ---